 The only thing you really need to worry about here is the sizing â the small band fits wrists of 140mmâ191mm, while the large accommodates those between 160mm and 210mm.

-Youkex colourful strap
+Youkex colorful strap

 Many of the options on this list provide a replica of something offered by Fitbit or Apple, but this colourful band from Youkex gives you something a little different to the standard, run-of-the-mill options.
 It can be a little tough to clip into place, like many other Fitbit Versa bands, but this can certainly brighten up your wrist if youâre tired of the obvious, one-tone bands.

 And with Fitbit itself only offering metal link bands, this is a great option for those who also donât want the faff of dealing with a watch tool.
 Just make sure youâre picking the right size and youâre good to have this magnetic clasp lock in wherever feels comfortable.
+It makes adjusting the size throughout the day a breeze.

 Bayite thin leather band